Welcome to the Gwaenynog Farmhouse campsite page. – We’re Open!!

 - Dogs are allowed to roam on the campsite but must be monitored and kept under control at all times.
 We also expect owners to clear up after their dogs.
 Also, please be considerate of other campers.
 All we ask is that you let us know you’re bringing a dog (on the booking page).

-- ALL pitches are on grass – however, we can offer one hardstanding pitch but this has to be requested.
+- ALL pitches are on grass – however, we may be able to offer a hardstanding if needed, just let us know.

 - The Farmhouse also offers B&B accommodation, so non-camping family members can also be catered for (subject to availability.)